Nellaker-group/UNetHAPPY/README.md

 ```

-### Evaluation
+### Cell Inference

-For evaluation across a WSI use `python /projects/{yourproject}/eval.py`.
+For cell inference across a WSI use `python cell_inference.py`.
 This can be used to initialise a new run, continue an unfinished one, or do nuclei
 detection or cell classification separately.
-Each full evaluation run is treated as a
+Each full inference run is treated as a
 separate entity and, as such, gets its own entry in the database.
 Using the unique
 run_id is the easiest way to access associated information about the run, including
 the model's predictions for that run.